c-villain/CovidStatApp/README.md

 CovidStats provides data on COVID-19 stat based on [COVID19Api](https://covid19api.com).
 Data is sourced from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19).

+## Architecture

+Based on SwiftUI & Combine with mvvm clean architecture and a custom implementation of the Flux part of Redux.

 ## Requirements

 - Xcode 11